Clubs and Organizations

 Hoban welcomes all students to explore their individual interests with a wide array of cocurricular opportunities.
 Student clubs and organizations provide ways for students to get involved in the life of the school, and provide opportunities for leadership and practicing organizational and teamwork skills.
 Through these activities, students create lifelong memories and friends.

-Academic Challenge is open to students who want to expand their knowledge in many different subject areas, and want to compete against students from other high schools.
+Academic Challenge is open to students who want to expand their knowledge in different subject areas, and compete against students from other schools.